Starlight-driven flared-staircase geometry in radiation hydrodynamic models of protoplanetary disks: Introduction

 The thermal wave instability (or TWI, also known as the irradiation instability or the self-shadowing instability) is one of the mechanisms proposed to explain rings and gaps in disks \citep{2000Dullemond, 2008WatanabeLin,2012Siebenmorgen,2021Wu,2021Ueda} due to induced pressure variations and subsequent dust concentrations.
 Historically, this instability was first studied as a consequence of unstable solutions \citep{2000Dullemond} to the flared disk model proposed to account for the observed infrared (IR) excess in spectral energy distributions (SEDs) of passive disks around T~Tauri stars \citep{1987Kenyon,1997ChiangGoldreich,1999DAllesio}.
 The mechanism brings up an interesting possibility that substructures can form at the disk surface without invoking any additional ingredients, solely through starlight-driven shadowing due to variations of the irradiation angle onto the surface of a flared disk.
 Hints of ripples in the flared-disk scattered light observations of IM Lup with VLT-SPHERE \citep{2018Avenhaus} are particularly exciting for this scenario.

 The mechanism behind this starlight-driven shadowing is outlined as follows \citep[see also Fig.~1 in][for an illustration]{2021Ueda}: in vertical hydrostatic equilibrium, the balance between gravity and pressure--- set by stellar irradiation heating-- yields a passive (irradiated) disk with flared geometry.
 Thus, outer regions absorb substantially more stellar light than in an internally-heated, conical disk.
 For optically thick disks, scale height perturbations could trigger thermal waves that travel inwards, puffing up regions of the disk and casting shadows behind them.
-This shows up as bright and dark bands or \referee{shadows in temperature}, or staircases in the optical surface.
-One can refer to them as "unstable" shadows to distinguish them from the "stable" shadow cast by the hot inner rim in transition disks \citep{2001Dullemond} or due to an opacity transition at the snow line \citep{2015Bailli}. \referee{For clarity throughout this article, we adopt the following definitions for the words "staircase", "bump", and "shadow": a \textbf{staircase} is a step-like modulation in the irradiation absorption surface as a function of radius, consisting of a heated, puffed-up front (a \textbf{bump}) and a colder backside (a \textbf{shadow}).
-In this context, we note that a \textbf{bump} refers to the locally elevated, irradiated region, rather than the more traditional temperature/pressure gradient inversion commonly associated with the term.
-A \textbf{shadow}, in turn, corresponds to the dip in the irradiation flux downstream, which we trace through the midplane temperature decrease of at least 5\% relative to the background power-law, this is clearly illustrated by the sketch in Fig.~\ref{fig:sketchii}}.
+This shows up as bright and dark bands or shadows in temperature, or staircases in the optical surface.
+One can refer to them as "unstable" shadows to distinguish them from the "stable" shadow cast by the hot inner rim in transition disks \citep{2001Dullemond} or due to an opacity transition at the snow line \citep{2015Bailli}.